thosgood/this-weeks-finds/markdown/1-50/week48.md

 very important in quantum gravity, but rather easier to deal with in toy models like Chern-Simons theory.

-Now if we take a 3-dimensional spacetime and look at the t = 0 slice, we will with some luck get a 2-dimensional manifold, such as a sphere, torus, or more general n-holed doughnut.
+Now if we take a 3-dimensional spacetime and look at the $t = 0$ slice, we will with some luck get a 2-dimensional manifold, such as a sphere, torus, or more general n-holed doughnut.
 This is where the complex analysis comes in, because the complex plane is 2-dimensional, and we